bbauska/UC-Davis-JS-Basics/readme.md

 <h3>Basic JavaScript Application Projects</h3>

-In this module, you will be able to apply and practice the skills and techniques you have learned in the course by building a basic and a more advanced distance converter.
-You will be able to further apply and practice to extend your skills and techniques by building a simple vacation destination list application.
+<p>In this module, you will be able to apply and practice the skills and
+techniques you have learned in the course by building a basic and a more advanced distance converter.
+You will be able to further apply and practice to extend your skills and techniques by building a simple vacation destination list application.</p>

 <h4>26 videos, 4 readings</h4>